top of page

 17. What is the True Power of Ayurveda ?

-Ayurveda recognizes the earliest signs & symptoms before any a disease is manifested in the body.
+Ayurveda recognises the earliest signs & symptoms before any disease is manifested in the body.
 By applying small treatments, the client is back to its divine balance.

 18. What is a disadvantage of Ayurvedic medicine ?